MWSandbox/docs/certifications/AZ-700-notes.md

 # AZ 700

 - 5 IP addresses of every subnet are reserved: the first 4 + the last one
+- VMs can communicate between subnets on the same VNET if there is no additional NSG setup
+- Azure Network Encryption: Encrypt traffic within VNet via DTLS tunnel (accelerated networking needs to be enabled in VMs)

+# Public IP
+- SKUs:
+  - Basic:
+    - Dynamic & Static for IPv4
+    - NSGs optional
+    - AZs / routing preference / global tier not supported
+  - Standard:
+    - Only static
+    - Security via NSGs required
+    - Nonzonal / zonal / zone redundant (in regions with 3 AZs)
+    - Routing preferences for control how traffic is routed between azure and internet
+    - Supports global tier (cross-region load balancer)
+  - Config: DNS name can be created, DDoS protection settings (inherit or specific), routing preference
 - Public IP prefixes:
   - Pull from predictable list of public IP addresses
   - Choose up to 16 addresses to be reserved that will be next to each other
   - Advantages: Whitelisting, faster creation
-- VMs can communicate between subnets on the same VNET if there is no additional NSG setup
+  - BYOIP feature:
+    - Public IP address need to be registered, but Azure will advertise them in the WAN

 # VMs
 - VMs can be attached to multiple private and public IP addresses
 - Inbound ports can be specified for VMs -> will generate NSG automatically
 - Availability set: Logical groupings to reduce chance of correlated failures by assigning different fault domains
 - DNS servers can be configured in NIC settings
+- Microsoft Azure Network Adapter (MANA)
+  - Better performance and availability due to new network interface
+  - Requires hardware and software components:
+    - For Windows and Linux
+    - Accelerated Networking needs to be enabled on NIC -> MANA NIC as a PCI device in the VM
+    - Accelerated networking requires VMs with at least 2 vCPUs

 # VPN
 - Site-to-Site VPN: